Japanese Americans: Michigan

 As of April 2013, the largest Japanese national population in Michigan is in Novi, with 2,666 Japanese residents, and the next largest populations are respectively in Ann Arbor, West Bloomfield Township, Farmington Hills, and Battle Creek.
 The state has 481 Japanese employment facilities providing 35,554 local jobs.
 391 of them are in Southeast Michigan, providing 20,816 jobs, and the 90 in other regions in the state provide 14,738 jobs.
 The Japanese Direct Investment Survey of the Consulate-General of Japan, Detroit stated that over 2,208 more Japanese residents were employed in the State of Michigan as of October 1, 2012, than had been in 2011.

+Missouri

+Many Japanese Americans in Missouri live in the St. Louis area and are the descendants of those who were previously interned in camps such as one in Arkansas.

 New Jersey

 As of March 2011 about 2,500 Japanese Americans combined live in Edgewater and Fort Lee; this is the largest concentration of Japanese Americans in the state.
 The New Jersey Japanese School is located in Oakland.
 Paramus Catholic High School hosts a weekend Japanese school, and Englewood Cliffs has a Japanese school.
 Other smaller Japanese American populations are also located in the remainder of Bergen County and other parts of the state.
 Mitsuwa Marketplace has a location in Edgewater that also houses a mini shopping complex.